Khalid Khawaja: Asia Times comments

+Michelle Shephard during an interview with Khalid Khawaja in Karachi, Pakistan.

-A November 9, 2005, article in the Asia Times described Khawaja as the "point man" for Mansoor Ijaz, which it describes as "...a US citizen of Pakistani origin with close ties to the right wing of the Republican Party".
+A November 9, 2005, article in the Asia Times described Khawaja as the "point man" for Mansoor Ijaz, which it describes as "...a US citizen of Pakistani origin with close ties to the Republican Party".

 The Asia Times says that Ijaz is negotiating a peace with the remaining elements of the Taliban, with Khawaja's assistance.

 Lal Masjid Standoff

 In January 2007, Lal Masjid's imam, Abdul Aziz, and his wife, Umme Hassan, launched a campaign to enforce their interpretation of Sharia law.
 The campaign involved the seizure of a children's library and vigilante actions against activities they deemed "un-Islamic," leading to a standoff with the Pakistani government.
 During the crisis, Aziz's brother, Abdul Rashid Ghazi, who was also involved in the mosque's leadership, enlisted their mutual friend Khawaja to mediate and persuade Aziz to end the standoff and vacate the library.
 Khawaja's mediation efforts, however, were unsuccessful.

 Khawaja was arrested In February 2007 outside the Lal Masjid in Islamabad.
-The initial charges against him were under Section 295-A of the Pakistan Penal Code for allegedly distributing inflammatory material, accusations he publicly denied, he was released on 23 June 2007.
+The initial charges against him were under Section 295-A of the Pakistan Penal Code for allegedly distributing inflammatory material, accusations he publicly denied and told the court that "intelligence officials" had apprehended him outside his house, covering his face with cloth and forcing him into a vehicle.
+After months of pressure and court petitions, he was finally released on June 23, 2007.

 On July 4, 2007, the day after the Pakistani military's siege of the Lal Masjid began, he was rearrested.
 The police, citing a First Information Report (FIR) that linked him to the event, claimed an eyewitness had seen him firing from the mosque and requested a ten-day physical remand for investigation.
 Khawaja denied the charges, stating he was not present at the mosque during the shootout.
 A judicial magistrate authorized a seven-day physical remand; however, the Supreme Court of Pakistan subsequently intervened and ordered his release from Adiala Jail.

 Assassination

-On March 31, 2010, Khawaja was abducted from the outskirts of a city in Waziristan by unidentified gunmen.
-He was in the region with fellow former officials including Amir Sultan Tarar and journalist Asad Qureshi, to facilitate a documentary.
+On March 31, 2010, Khawaja was abducted from the outskirts of a city in Waziristan in the Khyber Pakhtunkhwa province of Pakistan by unidentified gunmen.
+He was in the region with fellow former official Colonel Imam and journalist Asad Qureshi.
 Days after his disappearance, a previously unknown group calling itself "Asian Tigers" claimed responsibility for his capture.

 After a weeks-long captivity, on April 30, 2010, Khawaja's body was found in North Waziristan town of Mir Ali, He had been shot dead and a note was attached to it, reiterating the accusations of spying.

 Khawaja was buried at the H-11 graveyard in Islamabad and Maulana Abdul Aziz, the imam of Lal Masjid, led his funeral prayers and later eulogized him in an interview as "a person who always fought for his religion."